As the

 argue.

-countries has failed to pick up strongly, growth in
+developed countries has failed to pick up strongly,

-to the IT bubble burst and the global economic slowdown
+subsequent to the IT bubble burst and the global economic

 deeper vertical integration (through increased spread